 Microbicides are not yet available.
 Scientists are currently testing many substances to see whether they can prevent HIV and/or other STIs, but no safe and effective microbicide is currently available to the public.
 However, scientists are seriously pursuing almost 60 product leads, including at least eleven that have proven safe and effective in animals and are now being tested in people.

-In July 2020, a silicone vaginal ring developed by the International Partnership for Microbicides (IPM) received a favorable opinion from the European Medicines Agency.
-The ring releases the antiretroviral drug Dapivirine over the course of one month and, although it does not involve a cervical barrier method, it could be the first microbicide with a localized effect to receive regulatory approval.
-You can learn more about the Dapivirine Ring here.
-The World Health Organization will review the safety, quality, and efficacy of the method as compared to global standards.
-You can learn more about the next steps for the Dapivirine Ring here.
+In March 2022, a silicone vaginal ring developed by the International Partnership for Microbicides (IPM) obtained approval from the South African Health Products Regulatory Authority.
+The ring releases the antiretroviral drug dapivirine over the course of one month and, although it does not involve a cervical barrier method, it could be the first microbicide with a localized effect to receive regulatory approval.
+Prior to approval in South Africa, the dapivirine ring was conditionally recommended by the World Health Organization in January 2021 and received a favorable opinion from the European Medicines Agency in July 2020.
+The World Health Organization reviewed the safety, quality, and efficacy of the method as compared to global standards.
+You can learn more about the next steps for the dapivirine ring here.

 Microbicides and cervical barriers When a microbicide becomes available, cervical barriers may be appropriate candidates for delivery mechanisms and microbicide holders.
 If both products provide some degree of protection, using a microbicide together with a cervical barrier would likely enhance the protection offered.
 In addition, new products (such as the BufferGel cup) that combine microbicides and cervical barriers are already being developed and tested.

 HIV and STIs can attack the body in multiple ways, and an effective microbicide will help prevent infection by stopping this attack at one or more stages in the process.
 Most microbicides currently under development act in one or more of the following ways: